 THE FA CUP

-domestic football competition in the world
+oldest domestic football competition in the

-to be chairman of fa.
+("I used to be chairman of fa.
 Now I'm

 Chairman of the F.A" - Joe Mears)